 They have multiple uses

-If you want some ideas about the sorts of time-lapse movies people create, check out @best_timelapse on Instagram.
+If you want time-lapse movie inspiration, check out @bestoftimelapse_ on Instagram.

 How to prepare for your time-lapse

-Just like with regular photography, when you set up your shot, use basic framing and composition rules like the rule of thirds, high angle/low angle, horizons straight, etc. Here’s a bare bones checklist of things I always check before I press the record button:
+Use basic framing and composition techniques like the rule of thirds, high angle/low angle, horizons straight, etc. Here’s a bare bones checklist of things to check before pressing record:

 - Will the sun arc across the sky and possibly blow out your time-lapse?
 Consider repositioning your GoPro, or improvising shade